 The lead study group role is to lead and organise the coordination among the study groups for subjects of cross-interest, without authoritative power over the other SGs.
 Each study groups can develop Recommendations within their scope.
 The objective of the Lead SG is that Recommendations, developed within the Sector, are complementary, do not overlap or conflict.
 The notion of coordination consist in organising the collaboration (e.g. setting the meeting, managing the timeline for the coordination of work, etc) and enabling the coordination of work where necessary (e.g. jointly defining the complementarity, managing dependencies between Recommendations, if any).

-The Study Groups are further invited to review Clause 2.1.5 in Resolution 1, which provides additional guidance on the coordination role and confirm if enhancements to this clause are needed.
+The Study Groups are further invited to review Clause 2.1.5 on lead study group in Resolution 1, which provides additional guidance on the coordination role and confirm if enhancements to this clause are needed.

 On the coordination mechanism:

 For subjects of interest across study groups, the SG chairs (Lead SG chair, SG chairs, and their management teams if desired) will coordinate topics among themselves.
 Ad-hoc meetings to resolve immediate inter SG issues among the chairs, on a need basis, are welcome.
-If an issue cannot be solved, the coordination is handled by WP2 who will schedule meetings (e.g. e-meetings) to resolve the issue in a timely manner.
+If an issue cannot be solved, the coordination is handled by WP2/TSAG who will schedule meetings (e.g. e-meetings) to resolve the issue in a timely manner.

-Further WP2 to schedule recurrent meetings (2 or 3 between TSAG meetings with SG chairs and relevant TSB staff to coordinate inter study groups needs, particularly to anticipate new issues (e.g. a new technology may create ambiguity for coordination and SG responsibilities).
+Further WP2/TSAG to schedule recurrent meetings (2 or 3 between TSAG meetings with SG chairs, their management teams and relevant TSB staff to coordinate inter study groups needs, particularly to anticipate new issues (e.g. a new technology may create ambiguity for coordination and SG responsibilities).
 Note: attendance is on a need basis, SG chairs are invited to provide inputs to the agenda.

 SG are invited to make use of this coordination mechanisms.

+When receiving a new Work Item or Questions for which there is a doubt on the most suitable parent SG, SG chairs and their management team are invited to identify the other SGs that may be relevant, with the support of TSB and coordinate with the other SGs, in order to properly allocate the work.

 On the efffectiveness of the Lead SG concept and LSG descriptions.

-From the survey responses, TSAG has identified that the Lead SG concept is more valuable and effective when supported by clear SG scope and Questions and when Lead role descriptions will be harmonised across SGs.
+From the survey responses, TSAG has identified that the Lead SG concept is more valuable and effective when supported by clear SG scope and Questions as defined in Resolution 2 and when Lead role descriptions also defined in Resolution 2 will be harmonised across SGs.

-Noting that LSG are complementary to the SG scope and Questions, TSAG request the SGs to consider the following guidilnes:
+Noting that LSG are complementary to the SG scope and Questions, TSAG request the SGs to consider the following guidelines:

 Description to be short, and precise.
 Description should exclude “such as”, “including” as it leads to ambiguity.